 And if M/M/F isn’t your thing, please rest assured I’m still planning to continue with M/F after this.
 If you have thoughts on what you’d like to see next, I’d love to hear them on my Facebook group at https://www.facebook.com/groups/finleyfenn. 😁

 What are your orcs based on?

 To be honest, a lot of my Orc Sworn world originally spun out from Grimarr, the hero from The Lady and the Orc.
 I really wanted to write about a big, burly, rough-and-tumble, and very messy 😉 monster hero… but I also wanted him to be a real, well-developed character, with a distinctive culture, religion, history, and code of ethics.

 So as I worked through sketches for The Lady and the Orc (which I spent almost a year writing), I ended up taking a lot of inspiration from Old Norse legends and culture… those wild old Vikings from the sagas were often VERY orc-like, right?
-I’m also a huge language geek, and tried to give most of my orcs’ speech a strong Old/Middle English flavour.
+I’m also a huge language geek, and tried to give many of my orcs’ speech a strong Old/Middle English flavour.
 And as I’ve written these books, I’ve been continually inspired by so many incredible artists who have so generously shared their orc interpretations with the world.

 That said, of course you can’t talk about orcs without talking about Tolkien.
 And while I personally still love Lord of the Rings, and can’t deny its huge influence in our cultural imagination (and therefore also my books) — I absolutely recognize the equally huge issues with how Tolkien described and depicted his orcs.
 I truly want my stories to be part of our larger reclamation of orcs, and a deeper exploration of the other side of the tale.